-The Chief Investment Officer is responsible for presenting investment papers to the Board Investment Committee which includes the CEO.
+The Chief Investment Officer (CIO) is responsible for presenting investment papers to the Board Investment Committee which includes the Chief Executive Officer (CEO).
 Investment papers include full financial, technical, legal and operational risk reviews to enable the Board to understand and approve the recommendations.

 Within Europe, where property management and acquisitions may be undertaken on behalf of third party fund managers, investment strategies are reviewed by an Investment Committee to ensure the criteria set by that fund have been applied, before being presented to the Fund Manager for approval.

-When acquiring an asset, the acquisition team also lead a legal, financial and technical due diligence (TDD) process.
-This includes inspection and evaluation of the property’s condition, the performance and economic life of the building systems and structure, plus sustainability, environmental and biodiversity impacts where applicable.
+When acquiring an asset, the acquisition team lead the legal, financial and technical due diligence (TDD) process.
+This includes inspection and evaluation of the property’s condition, the performance and economic life of the building systems and structure, plus sustainability and environmental impacts including biodiversity where applicable.

-Where an existing property is leased, each lease is reviewed and an evaluation completed on the financial strength and quality of each tenant.
-Insurers are also consulted to determine any insurance risk related to the premises, location or tenants use.
+Each property lease is reviewed and an evaluation completed on the financial strength and quality of each tenant.
+Insurers are also consulted to determine any insurance risk related to the premises, location or tenant’s use.

 2. Operational risk

-Asset and property management teams also review the ten-year life cycle and capex forecasts for the portfolio annually, and prioritise works against risk and opportunities identified in the strategic asset plan.
+Asset and property management teams also review the ten-year life cycle and capex forecasts for the overall portfolio annually, and prioritise works identified in the strategic asset plan.
 These reviews include: